 In many Muslim countries, it is customary to install hand showers (douches) behind public toilets, enabling washing of private parts with water (as with a bidet) after toilet use.
-The disadvantage of douches in a public environment is that they can be (and often are) stolen for home use, and careless use may cause spilt water that could pose a slip hazard.
+The disadvantage of douches in a public environment is that they can be (and often are) stolen for home use, and careless use may cause spilt water that could pose a slip hazard .

 In addition, it should be noted that most douche products will drip water when left under pressure, i.e. not turned off at the mains supply.
-To alleviate this, it is recommended that installations include an isolator valve for each user to use before/after use, but on the assumption this will not happen, it is recommended that each douche is partnered with an adequate floor drain located underneath where the douche hands on the wall.
+To alleviate this, it is recommended that installations include an isolator valve for each user to use before/after use, but on the assumption users will not turn this off after use, it is recommended that each douche spray is fitted with a time-delay valve to automatically turn the water off after use.
+It is also recommended than an adequate floor drain be located under the hanging position of the douche spray.